Controversial 'puppy mill' bill passes Indiana House

 “There needs to be some type of impulse protection in case the consumer doesn’t fully grasp the commitment required but also to protect them if the dog is unfit due to illness or disease,” Lawler said.

-The Council for Animal Welfare said there are 26 pet stores in the state and 14 of them sell dogs.
+The Council for Animal Welfare said there are 26 pet stores in the state that sell animals and 14 of them sell dogs.
 A representative from Uncle Bill’s Pet Centers testified at a House committee meeting in favor of the bill as did a representative for the Ohio-based chain, Petland.

 Uncle Bill’s has two stores in Indianapolis and one in Fishers, which sells dogs.
 Petland has a store in Westfield.
-Carmel passed its ordinance outlawing puppy mill sales even though no pet stores are located in the suburb.
+Carmel passed its ordinance outlawing puppy mill sales even though it has no stores that sell dogs or cats.

 The cities with sales bans argued they would increase pet adoptions at overcrowded animal shelters if people did not have the option to buy dogs at stores.